Gojo Industries: Operations

-Gojo operates worldwide, with offices in the United Kingdom, France, Australia, Japan, and Brazil.
-It has factories in Ohio and across North America, as well as in Latin America, South America, Europe, and Asia.
-Gojo's main manufacturing and distribution facilities are at its Lippman Campus in Cuyahoga Falls, Ohio.
+Operating worldwide with offices in the United Kingdom, France, Australia, Japan, and Brazil, it has factories in Ohio and across North America, as well as in Latin America, South America, Europe, and Asia.
+Its main manufacturing and distribution facilities are at its Lippman Campus in Cuyahoga Falls, Ohio.

 Ownership

-Gojo is a private, family-owned company.
-In 1946, Gojo was founded by Jerome "Jerry" Lippman and Goldie Lippman.
-Today, Marcella Kanfer Rolnick chairs the company of her great-uncle and great-aunt.
-Carey Jaros has been president and CEO since 2020.
-Marcella Kanfer Rolnick also runs The Lippman Kanfer Family Foundation focused on Jewish philanthropy and its sister organization Lippman Kanfer Foundation for Living Torah, along with other family members.
+Marcella Kanfer Rolnick chairs the family business and runs The Lippman Kanfer Family Foundation focused on Jewish philanthropy and its sister organization Lippman Kanfer Foundation for Living Torah, along with other family members.
+Carey Jaros has served as chairman and CEO since 2020.

+On January 22, 2026, Clorox announced an agreement to acquire Gojo for $2.25 billion in cash.

 Products

 Gojo manufactures and markets skin health and hygiene solutions for away-from-home settings.
 Its products include hand soaps and sanitizers, moisturizers, shower washes, shampoos, foam hand washes, surgical scrubs, perineal care products, skin conditioners, chemical removing hand cleaners, hand protection products, and dispensers.

 Gojo's products are usually found in public facilities.
 For many of these facilities, such as manufacturing and hospitals, Gojo makes placement guides recommending consumers place various Gojo product brands in strategic locations.
-Gojo's most popular products are its industrial hand soaps and sanitizers, as well as its Provon and Purell brands.